Vyral/base-template/_posts/2020-10-30-what-do-you-need-to-know-before-selling-to-ibuyers.md

 **3\.
 They charge additional fees.** iBuyers like to say that there is no commission involved in the sale, but there will be additional fees.
 Sometimes they’ll call the fees experience fees or convenience fees.
 When you get the offer from them, be sure to read the fine print to see how much they’ll truly be charging you.

-We’ve created a special program called the Express Offer Program just for home sellers who want to sell to an iBuyer.
+We’ve created a special program called the <u><a target="_blank" rel="noopener" href="http://www.ibuyerhomeoffer.com/">Express Offer Program</a></u> just for home sellers who want to sell to an iBuyer.
 We partnered with over 20 different iBuying entities, and we can submit offers to them directly on behalf of our clients, keeping your name and information confidential.
 We’ll also do a listing analysis for your property to see how much you would get if you decided to list the property on the market, allowing you to compare results side-by-side and choose which one better suits your situation.&nbsp;

 So if you’ve decided to accept an offer from an iBuyer or have been considering it, reach out to us first.
 We’d love to help.